REMINDER/Media Advisory: Infrastructure Canada

-SYDNEY, NOVA SCOTIA--(Marketwired - Jan.
-23, 2017) - Members of the media are invited to attend an important infrastructure announcement with the Honourable Stephen McNeil, Premier of Nova Scotia; the Honourable Mark Eyking, Member of Parliament for Sydney-Victoria, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; and his Worship Cecil Clarke, Mayor of Cape Breton Regional Municipality.
+KING TOWNSHIP, ONTARIO--(Marketwired - Jan.
+23, 2017) - Members of the media are invited to attend an important infrastructure event with Deb Schulte, Member of Parliament for King-Vaughan, on behalf of the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities; the Honourable Helena Jaczek, Ontario Minister of Community and Social Services, on behalf of the Honourable Bob Chiarelli, Ontario Minister of Infrastructure; Brian McCullagh, Director of Business Development at Vianet; Glenn Grubb, President of Comcentric Networking Inc.; and his Worship Steve Pellegrini, Mayor of King Township.

 Follow us on Twitter at @INFC_eng